 Years later, this bold vision continues to evolve and unfold in exciting and innovating ways.
 In its earliest days, Interfaith Philadelphia began its work by facilitating a host of community programs and dialogues.
 Ultimately, these evolved into more formal conferences and workshops and, over time, the scope of our work has broadened significantly to encompass a number of signature initiatives.

-In our first 11 years, we have served over 30,000 individuals and partnered with more than 265 religious congregations and institutions, educational institutions, and civic and service organizations.
+Over the past 16 years, we have served over 50,000 individuals and partnered with more than 350 religious congregations and institutions, educational institutions, and civic and service organizations.
 To this day, Interfaith Philadelphia remains one of the few organizations of its kind across the country.
 We’ve been called upon at the highest levels of city government and local business to help create programs that promote understanding, cooperation, and relationships between individuals of different faiths.
 We at Interfaith Philadelphia teach more than mere tolerance; we believe that embracing diversity in our neighborhoods, institutions, and workplaces is the key to building a cohesive, compassionate, and thriving society – contributing to the kind of region and world in which we want to live.

 Philadelphia is known throughout the country as the 'City of Brotherly Love.'
 It is also known by many as the birthplace of religious freedom in the United States.
 Founded by William Penn, a Quaker, the Commonwealth of Pennsylvania was a bastion for all religious groups to find freedom to worship without fear of persecution or reprisal.
 Penn famously wrote: